ammarfaizi2/linux-block/Documentation/filesystems/fsinfo.rst

     automatically if the filesystem doesn't implement the attribute, but must, and should, be called manually otherwise.
 It should also be called first, before noting any other parameters.

+Then there are attributes that convey information about the mount topology:

+ *  ``FSINFO_ATTR_MOUNT_INFO``

+    This struct-type attribute conveys information about a mount topology node rather than a superblock.
+This includes the ID of the superblock mounted there and the ID of the mount node, its parent, group, master and propagation source.
+It also contains the attribute flags for the mount and a change counter so that it can be quickly determined if that node changed.

+ *  ``FSINFO_ATTR_MOUNT_DEVNAME``

+    This string-type attribute returns the "device name" that was supplied when the mount object was created.

+ *  ``FSINFO_ATTR_MOUNT_CHILDREN``

+    This is an array-type attribute that conveys a set of structs, each of which indicates the mount ID of a child and the change counter for that child.
+The kernel also tags an extra element on the end that indicates the ID and change counter of the queried object.
+This allows a conflicting change to be quickly detected by comparing the before and after counters.

+ *  ``FSINFO_ATTR_MOUNT_SUBMOUNT``

+    This is a string-type attribute that conveys the pathname of the Nth mountpoint under the target mount, relative to the mount root or the chroot, whichever is closer.
+These correspond on a 1:1 basis with the elements in the FSINFO_ATTR_MOUNT_CHILDREN list.

 Then there are filesystem-specific attributes.